Rebekah Morris – Publisher

 Rachel Kettenhofen – Editor

 Rachel’s Background is in Architecture.
 She received an Associate’s Degree in Architectural Drafting from Phoenix College in 2002 and a Bachelors degree in Architecture from Arizona State University in 2008.
 She has worked for several locals architectural firms including David Hovey & Associates aka Optima Inc. and Creo Architects in Phoenix, AZ.
-Before she entered her Architectural Career she worked as an estimating coordinator for Graef Construction for 4 years.
+Before she entered her Architectural Career she worked as an estimating coordinator for a grading, paving and site utility construction firm for 4 years.

 Rachel has a passion for Green Building and acquired her LEED Accreditation in 2008 and is a member in the USGBC.
 She was the Vice Chairman of the Emerging Green Builders Committee of the Phoenix chapter of the USGBC in 2007 and has volunteered her time at Architectural Firms in the valley as well as the Building safety dept at the City of Glendale during the slow economy.